substrate-developer-hub/substrate-contracts-workshop/0/building-your-contract.md

 Building Your Contract
 ===

-To compile the smart contract, we need to run it:
+Run the following command to compile your smart contract:

 ```bash
 cargo contract build
 ```

+This special command will turn your ink! project into a Wasm binary which you can deploy to your chain.

 If all goes well, you should see a `target` folder being created with 5 relevant files corresponding to the steps in the script: